brandonmanley/dijet_DSA/dsa_mc/README.md

 ## General info
 dsa_mc provides a Monte-Carlo implementation of the expressions for the DSA in diffractive dijet production studied in [https://inspirehep.net/literature/2843086](https://inspirehep.net/literature/2843086).

-To produce a MC sample: **N.B.: change the location of this directory on your local system**
+To produce a MC sample:
 ```
 python dsa_mc.py <sample size> <output file> <root s (GeV)>
 ```